Private Graduate Scholarships

 The Agnes Jones Jackson Scholarship

 The Agnes Jones Jackson Scholarship was established in the memory of the late Agnes Jones Jackson who was a long time NAACP member from the San Francisco branch.
 To be eligible for the scholarship applicants must be a current member of the NAACP, be a US citizen, must not have reached the age of 25 by the application deadline, must be currently enrolled or accepted to an accredited college or university in the United States, must demonstrate financial need based on the federal poverty guidelines.
 There are 20 to 40 scholarships of $2,000 offered each year.
-The scholarship opens in winter.
-The deadline is usually in March.
+The deadline is April 28th.

 Two Gateway Center, Suite 1700